 ASC 310, Receivables, includes extensive requirements and guidance on a variety of accounting and disclosure issues related to receivables.
 However, these disclosures will vary greatly based on the complexity of an entity's business, especially with regard to the types of credit that an entity offers to its customers.
-Additionally, with the issuance of ASU No. 2016-13, entities will apply the current estimate of credit losses approach (CECL) to their receivables balances.
+Additionally, with the issuance of ASU No. 2016-13, entities apply the current estimate of credit losses approach (CECL) to their receivables balances.
 However, as many were already using elements of the CECL approach in following applicable accounting guidance, the move from an incurred loss model is likely to not result in a significant change in accounting policy.
-As we discussed earlier, entities should consider the disclosure of the potential impact of adopting new accounting standards, and we will discuss the disclosure requirements of ASC 326 (which were brought about by ASU 2016-13) in more detail below.